rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 \right] \leq \negl(\lambda).
 $$

-I.e. The adversary cannot change the polynomial that he committed to.
+In other words, the adversary cannot change the polynomial that he committed to.

 ## Accumulation Schemes